Monday, July 13, 2015

 She was powered by a 480 hp 9 cylinder radial air-cooled engine Gnome & Rhône Jupiter.

-The maiden flight of this bomber was done at the end of 1931.
 After a lot of work, it finally appears that her top speed – 280 kph – was considered not sufficient.

 Some derivatives of this aircraft were built but, as a result of the personal conflicts inside the staff of the company, none were successful.